krakend/krakend-documentation/benchmarks/api-gateway-benchmark.md

   documentation:
     parent: Benchmarks
 ---
 We wanted to compare our own product with other similar products in the market.
 In order to do so we used the same environment and conditions and tested the following products:

  - Kong
  - Vulcand
  - Tyk
  - KrakenD

-For the benchmarks we based the tests on the benchmarking project [varnish/api-gateway-benchmarks](https://github.com/varnish/api-gateway-benchmarks).
+For the benchmarks, we based the tests on the benchmarking project [varnish/api-gateway-benchmarks](https://github.com/varnish/api-gateway-benchmarks).

 **At the time of writing, KrakenD does not support auth features, so we just did the benchmark with _test01_**